For Counselors and Admissions Officers

 CLIP uses a content-based curriculum.
 Students learn English through studying topics in American history, literature, environmental studies, and others.
 In this way, students build their knowledge base at the same time as they develop their reading, writing and oral communication skills in English.

 CLIP classes are offered at all English language skill levels.
 Students are placed according to an essay exam and an objective test for listening comprehension, reading, vocabulary and grammar.
 The students’ scores on the CUNY Assessment Tests in Reading and Writing are also factors in placement.
 Students can stay in the program for up to one full year (including a summer term).
 When they leave the program, students are retested on the CUNY Assessment Tests in Reading and Writing per university guidelines.

+In CLIP, students learn the essentials about going to college, including information about credits, GPAs, transcripts and GenED Requirements.
 CLIP links students to college services such as academic and career counseling and financial aid.
-CLIP students attend campus events, meet with professors and sit in on classes in their prospective majors, and avail themselves of campus resources such as libraries and gyms.
+CLIP students explore majors and careers.
+CLIP instructors invite college professors to present in their classes and CLIP students visit college departments to learn about programs.
 CLIP alumni, now successful college students and graduates, serve as mentors and advisors to current CLIP students.
-(CLIP students’ comments.)